 Onions are easy to grow and produce a tidy little crop with very little effort.
 Once the onions are harvested, they keep a long time if you store them properly.
 Some methods of how to store onions will keep them for months.
 Storing garden onions properly rewards you with your own harvest in the middle of winter.
 Few things are better than using your own produce when snow covers the ground and nothing green and growing is possible.

 Store Fresh Green Onions

-Spring onions and green onions will not store long.
-They can hold in the refrigerator crisper for a week or possibly more but are best fresh.
+Spring onions and green onions won’t store long.
+They can hold in the refrigerator crisper for a week or possibly more, but are best fresh.
 These onions are used for their stems as much as the ends.
 The stems must be kept green and crisp for the best taste.
 Store green onions that still have their roots in 1/4-inch of water in the refrigerator to keep the onions fresh longer.
 Change the water daily to prevent bacteria.

 How to Keep Onions

 You may wonder how to keep onions so they last well into the cold winter months.
 The bulbs are hardy and keep well if they are harvested at the right time and hardened off.
 The proper time to dig them up is when the sprouts have died back.

 Then, onions need to be cured.
-Curing dries the outer skins of the bulb so it will not be as prone to rot and mold.
+Curing dries the outer skins of the bulb so it won’t be as prone to rot and mold.
 Spread the onions in a single layer on a clean, dry surface.
 Let them dry for two or three weeks until the necks are dry and the skin is papery.
 After they are cured, storing onions can be done in a couple of different ways.